gregoap/gregoap/README.md

 - 👋 Hi, I’m @gregoap
 - 👀 I’m interested in ... cloud computing
 - 🌱 I’m currently learning ...
-Python
+SQL
 - 💞️ I’m looking to collaborate on ... whatever
 - 📫 How to reach me ... here